Phenomenological Rotating Extension of Black Holes with Primary Scalar Hair: Shadow Signatures in Beyond Horndeski Gravity: Phenomenological implications and parameter sensitivity

 \section{Phenomenological implications and parameter sensitivity}

 Having established the null geodesic structure and the corresponding shadow construction, we now examine the observational implications of the rotating primary scalar-hair solutions.
-The shadow boundary provides a direct mapping between unstable photon orbits and measurable quantities on the observer’s sky, and therefore constitutes a sensitive probe of deviations from the Kerr geometry.
-In the present model the spacetime is characterized by four parameters: the mass $M$, spin $a$, scalar hair parameter $Q$, and observer inclination angle $\vartheta_{\mathrm{o}}$.
+The shadow boundary provides a direct mapping between unstable photon orbits and measurable quantities on the observer's sky, and therefore constitutes a sensitive probe of deviations from the Kerr geometry.
+In the present model, the spacetime is characterized by four parameters: the mass $M$, spin $a$, scalar hair parameter $Q$, and observer inclination angle $\vartheta_{\mathrm{o}}$.
 While $M$ sets the overall angular scale of the shadow, the parameters $(a,Q)$ control its morphology.
 The spin primarily introduces asymmetry and displacement, whereas the scalar hair modifies the effective radial potential of photon motion, thereby altering the size and distortion of the photon region.
 This distinction allows, in principle, for observational separation between rotation-induced and hair-induced effects, although partial degeneracies may arise.

-In what follows, we quantify the sensitivity of the shadow observables to variations in $(a,Q)$ and assess their compatibility with current Event Horizon Telescope measurements.
-We focus in particular on the angular diameter $\theta_d$, the circularity deviation $\Delta C$, and the axis ratio $D_x$, which provide complementary measures of shadow size and distortion and thus offer a direct interface between theory and horizon-scale imaging data.
+In what follows, we quantify the sensitivity of the shadow observables to variations in $(a,Q)$ and assess their compatibility with current EHT measurements.
+We focus in particular on the angular diameter $\theta_{d}$, the circularity deviation $\Delta C$, and the axis ratio $D_{x}$, which provide complementary measures of shadow size and distortion and thus offer a direct interface between theory and horizon-scale imaging data.